Sometimes We Sail With the Wind and Sometimes Against it

 - Post Secondary Education in Sault Ste.
 Marie, Ontario;

 - Married, Three Children, Seven Grandchildren, and Two Great Grandchildren;

 - Speak Fluent English with Basic French and Greek.

 - Outdoors Activity;

 - Community Volunteering;

 - BBQing and Eating Outside with Friends and Family;

 - Buying Shoes for his Wife, Daughters and Granddaughters.

 The Family Man

-Happily married with his wife Linda where they have been a growing family since 1990.
+Happily married with his wife Linda and raising their family together since 1990.